-However, several of our most recent clients have been inspired by the idea of making a few necessary changes to their existing homes in order to maintain the same level of quality of life that they have become accustomed to over the past 10-30 years—and doing so in a smart, cost-effective way.
-Most of our clients today are opting to invest the necessary money for such improvements now, and Aging in Place, so that getting older doesn’t have to mean losing everything you have come to know and love.
+The biggest paradigm shift today is our focus on the quality of life as we age, regardless of the place.
+As you think about the monthly costs to maintain your current quality of life the idea of aging in place has made many of our most recent clients consider this option.
+Several clients have been inspired by the idea of making a few minor changes to their existing homes to maintain the same level of quality of life that they have become so accustomed to over the past 10-30 years they have spent in their current home.
+For many, opting to invest the necessary money for these improvements to their existing homes as the decide to age in place gives them peace of mind knowing that getting older doesn’t have to mean losing everything they have come to love and enjoy.

-Aging in Place, also known as Universal Design, specifically considers the way we live and use the main areas of our house as we age.
-Certain considerations become more important, such as access to the home, main shower, and water closet; the height of plumbing fixtures, dressing areas, and sinks; and the overall amount of space needed for easy mobility throughout the space.
-For instance, bathroom features, such as zero threshold with a linear drain, make access to the shower in a wheelchair much easier.
-A strong elegant seat in the shower, the height of the shower valve controls, and handheld sprayers are all designed for excellent ease-of-use as we age in our homes.
-And the ultimate feature of Aging in Place revolves around how we take care of our most intimate needs: yes, going to the bathroom.
-One of my favorite luxuries in my home is my new toilet and washlet seat by TOTO.
-Oh yes, I will take my power back!
+Since most of our remodeling is centered around the bathroom, let’s consider personal hygiene; yes, I do mean that specific function of who will take care of your most personal needs?
+Today, aging in place can be a lot of fun as well as beautiful with features such a zero threshold with a linear drain, making access to the shower much easier.
+A strong elegant seat in the shower, the height of the shower valve controls, and handheld sprayers all designed for the ease of use as we age in our homes.
+Grab bars and handrails have also seen great improvement in recent years.
+The ultimate feature in aging in place is how we take care of our most intimate needs, going to the bathroom; one of my most favorite luxuries in all my bathrooms is the new toilet and washlet seat by TOTO.
+Oh yes, I will take my power back.
 No need for anyone to take care of me in that department.

 The best part about many of these updates, is the fact, that they no longer make your home look like a nursing home or a hospital.
 We have had the pleasure of completing multiple projects over the past few years, such as the featured bathroom here belonging to Dr. Ron and Sally Bosher.
 To see more “Aging in Place” projects, please visit our project portfolio.